bokspro/simry/README.md

 Copyright (c) 2016 Jānis Gruzis and other contributors

-Licensed under the MIT License
+Licensed under the GPLv3 License